ServiceNow (Flow Designer) v2

 - Incident Active - the incident entered an active priority and state, but no one is assigned

-- Incident Downgraded - the incident priority is no longer in the Active Priorities
+- Incident Downgraded - the incident priority is no longer in the list of Active Priorities

 - Incident Created - a new incident was created, but no one is assigned